mike-lischke/java2typescript/doc/features.md

 The conversion to TypeScript method overloading (with their overloading signatures and the implementation signature) requires sometimes to re-order source code.
 Because the implementation bodies of the method overloads are combined into one TypeScript method body, it is not possible to maintain the same code structure for them.

 The generated implementation signature consists only of a single rest parameter, which has turned out to be the best way to handle different parameter lists, in possibly many overloads.
 And it allows to have rest parameters in overloads as well.
 The tool generates a switch statement which acts on the number of parameters found in the rest parameter list.
-The block for case branch then contains the translated code of the original Java method and often needs additional manual work (e.g. to fix cases where two overloads have the same amount of parameters).
+The block for each case branch then contains the translated code of the original Java method and often needs additional manual work (e.g. to fix cases where two overloads have the same amount of parameters).

+Only relevant if switched on (`"noImplicitOverride": true` in tsconfig.json): the tool automatically adds the `override` keyword to each method that overrides a inherited method.
+If this switch is not active it doesn't matter if the `override` keyword is there or not, so it's always added.

 ## <a name="nullability">Implicit Nullability, the `null`, and Undefined Values</a>